Global M&A braces for dry spell as boardrooms put expansion on hold

 By Pamela Barbaglia and Anirban Sen

-LONDON/NEW YORK, June 24 (Reuters) - Global dealmaking is entering an arid season as raging inflation and a stock market rout curb the thirst of many corporate boards to expand through acquisitions.
+LONDON/NEW YORK, June 24 (Reuters) - Global dealmaking is entering an arid season as raging inflation and a stock market rout curb the appetite of many corporate boards to expand through acquisitions.

 Russia's invasion of Ukraine in February and fears that an economic recession is looming dealt a blow to merger and acquisition (M&A) activity in the second quarter.